Teeprince27/currencyconverterapp/README.md

 Welcome to the documentation for the Jetpack Compose Multiplatform Currency Converter Application!
 This is a cross-platform application that is built using Jetpack Compose Multiplatform.
 It includes shared business logic and data handling, and a shared UI implementation using Compose Multiplatform.
-The application allows users to covert currency etc on Android, iOS.
+The application allows users to covert currency on Android, iOS.

 # Tech Stack 📚